BotDogs4645/BotdogsWiki/Starting-out.md

 * **Main**
     This is where the Robot starts.
 We usually don't touch it at all.
 * **Robot**
      Some fundamental, crucial pieces of the robot are stored here.
 Like an Arduino or Argon, a forever while loop constantly runs on the robot's hardware.
-This while loop always calls on these functions in Robot every 20 ms. They all have self-explanatory names such as ```RobotInit``` (runs only once, at the initialization of the robot) or ```RobotPeriodic``` (always runs at the 20 ms time frame).
+This while loop always calls on these functions in Robot every 20 ms. They all have self-explanatory names such as ```RobotInit``` (runs only once, at the initialization of the robot) or ```RobotPeriodic``` (is called every 20ms).
 A minor fraction of our code will be written here, so it's probably best not to mess with it unless you know what you're doing.
 * **RobotContainer**
     The file that holds most of our declarations of objects and subsystems.
 It can contain a part declaration, subsystem declaration, command setup, and command binding to controllers.
 Method names inside are pretty self-explanatory.
 * **Subsystems**